rjaneUCF/MultiHazard-Shiny/README.md

 We recommend not detrending rainfall.

-Shiny should work for any time series, provided data/time column is of class "Date".
+Shiny should work for any time series, provided the data/time column is of class "Date".